arei/npmbox/README.md

 NOTE: On some OSes it may also be necessary to drop the ```-z``` switch fromt he tar command as well.

+NOTE: On windows you might not have the tar command.
+You can use another zip utility (like 7-zip or winzip) to extract the file if you like.
+Just please note that the file is a .tar.gz file and thus you may need to extract it twice, once for the zip, the second for the tar.  **If you do this, please make sure to remove the tar file from your local directory before running the npm command below.**

 5).
 Install npmbox globally using the following command.

 For unix or max...